ollionorg/DataflowTemplates-fork/v2/spanner-to-sourcedb/terraform/samples/spanner-to-cassandra/README.md

 - Change "authorizer: AllowAllAuthorizer" to "authorizer: CassandraAuthorizer"
 - Change "rpc_address: localhost" to "rpc_address: 0.0.0.0"
-- Change broadcast_rpc_address to the IP address of your Cassandra cluster
+- Change broadcast_rpc_address to the IP address of your Cassandra cluster You can check sample of updated file in cassandra.yaml

 4. Restarting the Cassandra servive by executing
 ```